Traveling in Times of COVID-19: We Asked Our Community

 The first one is Diana – as a travel addict who loves to explore new places and countries, not being able to travel as much as usual has definitely taken a toll on her.
 However, she still managed to go on several trips since the pandemic broke out.
 When COVID-19 started to become an issue in March 2020, she was in Singapore visiting a friend.
 “I have to say, although the situation regarding COVID-19 was still rather unclear worldwide, I felt super safe in Asia because they have been well prepared from the start.
 They had disinfection dispensers on every corner, took temperature measurements before people were allowed to enter restaurants, etc., and even masks were already compulsory long before they were introduced in Austria.”
 She actually stayed longer than expected because her flight got canceled twice, and catching back the last regular flight to Austria was a hassle.
 “I was only on stand-by, but was lucky enough to get a seat on the last flight back to Austria”.

-Over the next couple of months, travelling outside of Austria was not that easy, so Diana decided to make the best out of the situation and discovered her home country.
+Over the next couple of months, traveling outside of Austria was not that easy, so Diana decided to make the best out of the situation and discovered her home country.
 “I basically shifted all my traveling to Austria for a while and re-discovered my love for hiking.
 Austria really has some amazing places to explore!
 For instance, I visited Hallstatt, the Green Lake, several castles, nature parks, went to my hometown Graz, and visited my family in Carinthia.
 Also, the area around Vienna, where I currently live, has a lot to offer such as Kahlenberg, Leopoldsberg, Neusiedlersee, and much more!”.

 By September 2020, restrictions were eased for a short period, and Diana went to Mykonos, Greece, to Denmark, Copenhagen, and Rome, Italy.
 At the time, measures were less strict than they are now, and despite having to fill out a registration form for Greece and Italy, the travel experience was almost the same as usual.
 “In September, no negative COVID tests were required for the destinations I went to.
 In general, the trips didn’t feel much different than usual.
-There were of course fewer tourists, and you had to wear masks to enter restaurants, but apart from that, the travel experience was rather normal”.
+There were, of course, fewer tourists, and you had to wear masks to enter restaurants, but apart from that, the travel experience was rather normal”.

 Diana definitely wants to travel again this year, however, she hasn’t booked a trip yet.
 “I’ll just wait a little bit longer and see how the situation is going to evolve.
 I don’t want to book anything now and then have to cancel it last minute.
 I will further wait for the government’s decisions and for the entry rules for various countries by summer”.